Our process - UAL Jobs Our process - UAL Jobs

 At UAL, we recognise the growing role of AI tools in professional and creative settings.
 While you may choose to use such tools to support the application process, we encourage you to consider carefully how this adds value.

 We are particularly interested in hearing from you – your unique experiences, insights and aspirations.
 Applications generated primarily through AI can often feel impersonal and may not reflect the authenticity we value in our candidates.
+We strongly recommend that you use your own voice when sharing your skills and achievements.
+This allows us to better understand how you align with the role, the team and the values of UAL.

 Assessment and interview process